ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 -   Organizations with diverse connectivity requirements (multi-cloud, hybrid cloud).
 -   Organizations that are not located near  {{site.data.keyword.cloud_notm}} PoPs or need smaller bandwidths.
--   Organizations seeking a more affordable private connection compared to Dedicated.
+-   Organizations seeking a more affordable private connection compared to Direct Link Dedicated.
 -   Simple and quick deployment due to pre-established connections in data centers.

 {{site.data.keyword.dl_short}} Connect use cases include: